 Our new Masters in Sustainable Energy is a groundbreaking program exposing students to both policy and energy technology issues delivered collaboratively by the Faculty of Engineering and Design and the School of Public Policy and Administration.

-This multidisciplinary program will be offered in collaboration with the Faculty of Engineering and Design and the School of Public Policy and Administration.
+This multidisciplinary program is offered in collaboration with the Faculty of Engineering and Design and the School of Public Policy and Administration.
 The Sustainable Energy Masters program has three fields:

 - Mechanical Energy Conversion: This field covers advanced principles of sustainable energy engineering from a mechanical point of view and leads to either an M.A.Sc. or an M.Eng.